murb/chronic/README.md

 Chronic_NL is a natural language date/time parser written in pure Ruby cloned and translated to Dutch from the original Chronic.
 See below for the wide variety of formats Chronic will parse.

-Note regarding Chronic_NL: not *everything* works from the original Chronic library works yet, see the examples below, and some solutions stil are a bit hacky.
+Note regarding Chronic_NL: not *everything*  from the original Chronic library works yet, see the examples below, and some solutions stil are a bit hacky.
 Still, I think its may be enough for many purposes.
 Hence I'm sharing it.
 I'll be testing it for the next couple of weeks in real life.

 ## INSTALLATION